Candidate48/junit4Wiki/Parameterized-tests.md

 See http://blog.moritz.eysholdt.de/2014/11/new-eclipse-junit-feature-run-subtrees.html and https://bugs.eclipse.org/bugs/show_bug.cgi?id=443498.

 ## See also

-As an alternative to parameterized tests you can also use the plugin [JUnitParams](https://github.com/Pragmatists/JUnitParams)
+* As an alternative to parameterized tests you can also use the plugin [JUnitParams](https://github.com/Pragmatists/JUnitParams)
+* If you want to define the parameters for your tests at the tests' `Suite`, you can use the `ParameterizedSuite` runner that is available in [a separate library](https://github.com/PeterWippermann/parameterized-suite).